Matrimonial real property on reserve

 - when a spouse or common-law partner dies, the surviving spouse or common-law partner may remain in the home for a specified period of time, and can choose to apply under the federal rules for a division of the value of the matrimonial real property interests or rights instead of inheriting from the estate of the deceased

 - parties may come to an agreement about matrimonial real property matters (for example, through mediation or traditional dispute resolution) which can be enforced by the court if necessary as long as the agreement is fair and reasonable

 The provisional federal rules also provide protection to surviving spouses or common-law partners in the event of a death:

-- the survivor can apply for a division of the value of the deceased’s interest or right in the family home and other matrimonial interests or rights.
-If the court determines that the survivor is entitled under this Act to an amount in respect of that interest or right, the survivor will not also be able to receive an amount or right under the will or the Indian Act related to the same property
+- the survivor can apply for a division of the value of the deceased's interest in or right to the family home and other matrimonial interests or rights.
+If the court determines that the survivor is entitled under FHRMIRA to an amount in respect of that interest or right, the survivor will not also be able to receive an amount or right under the will or the Indian Act related to the same property

 - the survivor can still inherit other assets under the will.
 Administrators and executors of estates have access to information regarding the options for survivors that may affect the estate administration

 Generally speaking, remedies under the provisional federal rules are accessible through provincial and territorial superior courts when couples cannot solve a dispute out of court.
 This is the same as the process for individuals living off-reserve.

 Under the provisional federal rules, the value of interests or rights is based on what a buyer would reasonably be expected to pay a seller for comparable interests or rights.
 This estimate also takes into account any related liabilities and outstanding debts.

 The provisional federal rules are based on the types of rights and protections contained in provincial and territorial family laws.
 However, for a variety of reasons including the unique nature of land and housing on-reserves, the provisional federal rules differ from the provincial and territorial laws in some respects.